 - Activity centres: largely on its retail strips which host a range of retail, commercial, entertainment and residential uses.
-Activity centres are shown on the Strategic Framework Plan in clause 02.04-1 and plans in clause 11.03-1L; - Major employment precincts: Cremorne Precinct and Gipps Street Precinct, Collingwood.
+Activity centres are shown on the Strategic Framework Plan in clause 02.04 and plans in clause 11.03-1L; - Major employment precincts: Cremorne Precinct and Gipps Street Precinct, Collingwood.
 These precincts are shown on the Strategic Framework Plan in clause 02.04-1.
 These areas include a diverse mix of offices, creative industries and specialised manufacturing businesses.
 Their proximity to the central business district, other parts of inner Melbourne and good access to Melbourne's transport network makes them attractive for businesses seeking a location close to a large number of workers, customers, clients and other firms. - Cremorne is an enterprise precinct, emerging as Melbourne's premier destination for creative design, particularly in the tech and digital space.
-It is home to global companies which sit side by side with small to medium sized firms, start-ups and co-working spaces. - The Gipps Street Precinct is an emerging precinct attracting creative services such as architecture and design, software and interface design and visual arts. - Employment land: Commercial and industrial land outside of activity centres and major employment precincts, such as CUB, Abbotsford and Botanicca Corporate Park, Richmond (as shown on the Strategic Framework Plan in clause 02.04-1).
-These areas support employment uses on individual sites or within broader precincts, where employment uses have been maintained through commercial or industrial zoning. - Health and education precincts: Health services based around major hospitals and their allied medical services are now a major source of employment.
+It is home to global companies which sit side by side with small to medium sized firms, start-ups and co-working spaces. - The Gipps Street Precinct is an emerging precinct attracting creative services such as architecture and design, software and interface design and visual arts. - Employment land: Commercial and industrial land outside of activity centres and major employment precincts, such as CUB, Abbotsford and Botanicca Corporate Park, in Richmond(as shown on the Strategic Framework Plan in clause 02.041).
+These areas support employment uses on individual sites or within broader precincts, where employment uses have been maintained through commercial or industrial zoning. - Health and education precincts: Health services based around major hospitals and their allied medical services are how a major source of employment.
 The education sector is also growing.
-These two precincts are shown on the Strategic Framework Plan in clause 02.04-1 and plans in clause 11.03-1L, being: - St. Vincent's public and private hospitals and Australian Catholic University, Fitzroy (health and education).
+These two precincts are shown on the Strategic Framework Plan in clause 02.04 and plans in clause 11.03-11 being: